10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Pomeranian

-Personality: Pomeranians are very outgoing, often wanting to interact with their beloved owners.
+Personality: Pomeranians are very outgoing lap dogs, often eager to interact with their beloved owners.
 They can be harsh with strangers, so socialization is important.

 Grooming: Because of their thick double-layer coat, Pomeranians need frequent brushing to reduce shedding and prevent clumps or knots in their fur.
 Most owners do not cut the signature Pomeranian coat but brush it thoroughly every week.

 Activity level: Pomeranians have a medium energy level for tiny dogs; they like to play and take short walks.
 A shorter daily walk is enough exercise for them.
-We do recommend every dog of any breed goes outside at least 3 times a day.
+We do recommend that every dog of any breed go outside at least 3 times a day.

 4. Maltese